Sony A7S II vs Panasonic G5

 The Sony Alpha 7S II and the Panasonic Lumix DMC-G5 are two digital cameras that were revealed to the public, respectively, in September 2015 and July 2012.
 Both the A7S II and the G5 are mirrorless interchangeable lens cameras that are based on a full frame (A7S II) and a Four Thirds (G5) sensor.
-The Sony has a resolution of 12 megapixel, whereas the Panasonic provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 12 megapixels, whereas the Panasonic provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7S II vs Panasonic G5

-The side-by-side display below illustrates the physical size and weight of the Sony A7S II and the Panasonic G5.
+The physical size and weight of the Sony A7S II and the Panasonic G5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7S II – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7S II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is notably smaller (18 percent) than the Sony A7S II.
 Moreover, the G5 is substantially lighter (37 percent) than the A7S II.
 It is worth mentioning in this context that the A7S II is splash and dust resistant, while the G5 does not feature any corresponding weather-sealing.